Shourya (2010 film)

 Shourya is a 2010 Indian Kannada-language action film written by J. Siva Kumar and directed by Sadhu Kokila.
 The film stars Darshan and Madalasa Sharma, making her debut in Kannada films, in the lead roles.
 It is a remake of the successful Telugu film Souryam (2008) starring Gopichand and Anushka Shetty.

-The film released on 20 August 2010 across Karnataka.
-Upon release, the film generally met with average reviews from the critics and audience.
+The film was released on 20 August 2010 across Karnataka.
+Upon release, it generally met with average reviews from the critics and audience.

 Plot

 Surya (Darshan) and Vidya (Reema Wohra) are orphan siblings who are mistreated by the local goons.
 They are left to earn their living by begging on the streets.
 Vidya comes across an orphanage organizer and he takes her as an intern much to the respite of Surya who decides to stay away from her for her benefit.
-After 15 years, the now adult Surya, a cop, is on a mission to lookout for Vijayendra Varma (Sampath Raj) and his team, who were the killers of his guardian (Avinash).
-How he succeeds in finding them out and unites with his sister forms the rest of the story.
+After 15 years, the now adult Surya, a cop, is on a mission to look out for Vijayendra Varma (Sampath Raj) and his team who were the killers of his guardian (Avinash).
+How he succeeds in finding them and unites with his sister forms the rest of the story.

 Cast

 Soundtrack

-The audio was launched on Ashwini Media label.
+The audio was launched on the Ashwini Media label.
 The audio launch took place at a Bangalore hotel on 26 June 2010.